 Fill your muffin cups up to the top – the tippy-top – then plop some more chocolate chips on top.

 One of my favourite additions to these muffins is the coarse sugar that is sprinkled on before baking.
 It gives the muffins a sweet, satisfying crunch – and it just looks pretty.
 I had a hard time tracking some down, but eventually found some at Bulk Barn.
 I would imagine most places that carry baking and cake decorating supplies would carry it.
 And, of course there is always online ordering.

 I have made these muffins without the coarse sugar topping and they were still delicious.
 It’s CHOCOLATE we’re talking about here, right?

 Confession: the original recipe is for 15-16 standard size muffins.
-I didn’t read closely and squeezed the entire batter into 12 muffin cups, making a dozen HUGE muffins.
+Because I didn’t read it closely, I squeezed the entire batter into 12 muffin cups, making a dozen HUGE muffins.
 I had to add about 4 minutes to the cook time in order for them to cook through.
 So you can choose 12 extra-large or 15 or 16 regular sized muffins.
 Tough choice, right?